Where to stay in Alice Springs

 Aimed at families, the Discovery Parks has various sizes of cabins and lots of play equipment (including a waterslide into the pool).

-Best unique
+Best Unique

 Although most people will choose to stay in a hotel in the city, there are a few unusual options that offer a different kind of accommodation in Alice Springs.